Climbing Skin technology

 Climbing skin glue must meet several difficult demands.
 If you’ve ever tried to use duct tape in wet or cold conditions, then you know what we mean.
 Climbing skin adhesive must work in temperature ranges between warm spring conditions all the way down to arctic temperatures.
 In addition, the glue must stick to wet or dry skis yet come off clean without leaving any residue.
 Lets take a look at some of the key factors of climbing skin adhesive and associated trade-offs.

-How well does it stick
+How well does it stick?

 PEEL STRENGTH TOO HIGH

-Makes it difficult to remove.
+Makes skins difficult to remove.

 PEEL STRENGTH TOO LOW

-Won’t stick to your ski or board.
+Skins won’t stick to your ski or board.

 COHESION TOO LOW